How to Find Your Furnace and Change Your Furnace Filter

 Ultimately, knowing how often to change your furnace filter depends on several things.
-Start with the model of the filter itself, as more efficient filters often last longer.
-You’ll also want to consider your indoor air quality needs, the size of your family and number of pets as well as local pollution levels.
+Start with the model of the filter itself, as more efficient filters can last longer.
+You’ll also want to think about your indoor air quality needs, the size of your family and number of pets as well as local pollution levels.

 Does It Matter What Furnace Filter You Use?

-The quality of your furnace filter might have a large impact on your HVAC system’s overall efficiency as well as your home’s indoor air quality.
-The ideal way to confirm the quality of your furnace filter is its MERV rating.
-This stands for the Minimum Efficiency Reporting Value, and demonstrates the filter’s effectiveness at reducing the number of airborne particles in your home.
+The quality of your furnace filter may have a big impact on your HVAC system’s overall efficiency as well as your home’s indoor air quality.
+The easiest way to determine the quality of your furnace filter is its MERV rating.
+This stands for the Minimum Efficiency Reporting Value, and indicates the filter’s effectiveness at reducing the number of airborne particles in your home.

 What Happens if I Neglect to Change My Furnace Filter?

-Forgetting to replace your furnace filter isn’t the end of the world, but it can reduce how effective your HVAC system is.
-Furnaces need unobstructed airflow for efficient heating, and a dirty filter can slow that down.
-The longer you go without replacing it, however, the more likely problems can crop up that will require furnace repair.
+Neglecting to replace your furnace filter isn’t the end of the world, but it can reduce how effective your HVAC system is.
+Furnaces rely on unobstructed airflow for efficient heating, and a dirty filter can slow that down.
+The longer you go without replacing it, however, the more likely problems can develop that will require furnace repair.
 Here are a few of the most common:

-- Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops too frequently.
+- Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops constantly.
 This adds more wear and tear, which shortens your system’s life span.